-1. The following entity is requesting that a waiver be granted from certain requirements that are set forth in the Industrial Fire Precaution Levels (IFPL) guidelines.
+.
+T he following entity is requesting that a waiv ire Precaution Levels (IFPL) guidelines. rer be granted from certain requirements that are set forth in the Indust

-(Name of Company or Individual Requesting Waive r) (Address and Telephone #)
+(N Name of Company or Individual Requesting Waiver) (Address and Telephone #)

-(Signature) (Date)
+(S Signature) (Date)

 (Contract Number) (Project Name)

 (Legal Location) (Agency Unit Receiving Request)

-2. Applicable IFPL levels and restrictions that $^{\circ}$ at are requested to be waived:
+Α pplicable IFPL levels and restrictions that a are requested to be waived:

 0

-3. Measures submitted by requesting party for waiving applicable IFPL levels and restrictions: (Include Effective Dates) o
+M leasures submitted by requesting party for (Include Effective Dates) waiving applicable IFPL levels and restrictions:

 0

-4. Additional measures taken to prevent wild (To be determined by Fire Staff or District Ifires or respond to any incident that may occur: FMO in conjunction with line officer)

 0

+Α dditional measures taken to prevent wildfir (To be determined by Fire Staff or District FN es or respond to any incident that may occur: IO in conjunction with line officer)

 0

+0

+0

-5. This waiver will be revoked if any fire requination waiver will remain in effect until the project uirements in the contract or this waiver are not met at all times.
-This t is completed or the IFPL level changes.
+his waiver will be revoked if any fire require aiver will remain in effect until the project is ements in the contract or this waiver are not met at all times.
+This s completed or the IFPL level changes.

 Recommended by: Date:

 (COR/TSO/ER/Other)

+Reviewed by: (Fire Date: Management Staff Officer or District FMO)

 Reviewed by: Date:

-ire Management Staff Officer or District FMO)

-Reviewed by: Date: (Appropriate Line Officer)
+(Appropriate Line Officer)

-A surgery of hum

-Approved by: Date: (Appropriate Line Officer/FSR/CO)
+Approved by: Date:

+(Appropriate Line Officer/FSR/CO)

 Cancelled by: Date: